aws-samples/amazon-sagemaker-secure-mlops/README.md

 + Private and public subnets CIDR blocks: default `10.0.0.0/19`

 Make sure you specify the CIDR blocks which do not conflict with your existing network IP ranges.

+❗ You cannot use existing VPC or existing IAM roles to deploy this stack.
+The stack will provision a new own set of network and IAM resources.

 Initiate the stack deployment with the following command:
 ```bash